MileHacker Logo

 Public Transportation

 Chapas (shared minibuses) are the backbone of Nampula's public transport.
-These privately owned minibuses operate on semi-fixed routes.
-They are incredibly affordable and cover the majority of areas of the city.
-Chapas stop frequently to retrieve and drop off passengers.
+These not publicly owned minibuses operate on semi-fixed routes.
+They are incredibly affordable and cover most areas of the city.
+Chapas stop frequently to pick up and drop off passengers.
 They're almost always crowded, sometimes beyond comfortable capacity.

 Txopelas (moto-taxis) are motorcycles that operate as taxis.
-They offer a quicker method for getting around traffic and revery destinations not easily accessible by chapa.
-Txopelas are a common sight and are widely used by locals for short to medium distances.
-They are cheaper than car taxis but carry higher inherent safety risks.
-Nampula city does not have a subway system, trams, or a formal network of large city buses.
+They offer a quicker way to navigate traffic and revery destinations not easily accessible by chapa.
+Txopelas are a frequent sight and are widely used by locals for short to medium distances.
+They are less expensive than car taxis but carry higher inherent safety risks.
+Nampula city does not have a metro system, trams, or a formal network of large city buses.

 Aspects & Tips

-• Chapas have no formal route maps; ask drivers or locals for direction.
+• Chapas have no formal route maps; ask taxi drivers or locals for guidance.

-• Central Market Region and coach terminals are important chapa hubs.
+• Central Market Area and bus terminals are important chapa hubs.

 • Pay cash directly (fixed fares, 10-20 MZN for brief trips).